system76/docs/content/launch-keyboard.md

   <source src="/files/launch-keyboard/video-soothing.mp4" type="video/mp4">
 </video>

-In the <u>Keyboard Configurator</u>, you can change the LEDs in the 'LEDs' section of the application by changing the 'Layer Color Pattern' using the dropdown.
+In the <u>Keyboard Configurator</u>, you can change keyboard back light color and behavior for the whole keyboard in the LEDs section of the application by changing the 'Layer Color Pattern' using the dropdown.
+If you want to change the lights per key use the 'Per Key Solid' from the 'Layer Color Patter' dropdown.

 ## Tech Docs